Meadow Meets the Goats - **Cues**

 Before we go any further, please study this photo, left to right.
-Kathy has a calm hand on Meadow's side.
+My assistant has a calm hand on Meadow's side.
 This is not a cue to be still, but rather this contact is offered as support and connection to Meadow.
 Notice that the safety line is slack.
 Meadow stopped all on her own, choosing just the right distance from the goats.
 Then she conveyed quite a lot to the girls through her body language.
 Meadow's body is round and soft, with her eyes downcast and her tail lowered; these are all canine calming signals.
 She is purposefully letting the goats know she means them no harm.
 The goat girls trust people.
-Because of the body language of both Kathy and Meadow the girls quickly become inquisitive, rather than spooky and fearful.
+Because of the body language of both the handler and Meadow, the girls quickly become inquisitive rather than spooky and fearful.
 None of what you are seeing here "just happened."
-Kathy has been training Maremmas with me for two years.
-Meadow has been learning from us for sixteen months.
+My assistant had been training Maremmas with me for two years.
+Meadow has been learning from me for sixteen months.
 I selected the goat girls as potential puppy trainers because of their temperament.
-In this interaction we are rewarded for our care and planning.
+In this interaction, I was rewarded for my care and planning.

 Meadow enters the field wisely.
-She knows the goats are there, new and interesting, but rather than approaching them directly she circles around a bit, with her nose to the ground.
+She knows the goats are there, new and interesting, but rather than approaching them directly, she circles around a bit with her nose to the ground.
 She is investigating the new field, but she is also giving the goats the opportunity to just observe her without confronting them.
 This is a purposeful canine calming signal.
-When I ask Kathy to bring Meadow in closer to the goats notice how slowly they travel, and notice that Meadow is setting the pace.
-Kathy is following, with the safety line slack.
-When Meadow stops Kathy strokes her, slowly.
-This is key because it lets Meadow how much energy (movement) Kathy would like to see from her.
+When I ask my assistant to bring Meadow in closer to the goats, notice how slowly they travel and notice that Meadow is setting the pace.
+The handler is following with the safety line slack.
+When Meadow stops, she strokes her slowly.
+This is key because it lets Meadow know how much energy (movement) the handler would like to see from her.
 Meadow is free to walk away at any point, but because she stays, so gently, the goats approach her.
 Notice how many times Meadow licks her lips as she stands near the goats; this is a canine submissive/calming behavior, intentional from Meadow.
-And then Meadow lets Kathy know she's seen all she needs to of these goats, for now, and they leave the field.
+And then Meadow lets us know she's seen all she needs to of these goats, for now, and they leave the field.

 Karen Pryor Academy Foundations course - Cues